-I remember meeting a very happily married couple who told the most heart warming story of their first year together.
+I remember meeting a very happily married couple who told the most heart-warming story of their first year together.
 She played piano, and he wanted to get her one, but money was tight.
-For an entire year, he had a secret part time job trying to save money for the extravagant gift.
-He was successful, and surprised her with a beautiful slightly used piano on their 1st wedding anniversary.
+For an entire year, he had a secret part-time job trying to save money for the extravagant gift.
+He was successful and surprised her with a beautiful slightly used piano on their first wedding anniversary.

 In stark contrast, I can list a dozen couples I’ve known who ended over infidelity.
 The phone number could be his mistress.
 The bank account could be her secret stash.
 The matches could be the motel where they meet.

 Someone who really has something to hide is usually pretty aware of those kinds of mistakes, unless they want to get caught.